RicardoArocha/RicardoArocha/README.md

 - 👀 I’m interested in coding, project management, investments and self-development.
 - 🌱 I’m currently learning IT and Business Management at ISCTE.
 - 💞️ I’m looking to collaborate on new and exciting projects.
-- 📫 How to reach me: https://www.linkedin.com/in/ricardopepearocha/ or ricardopepearocha@gmail.com
+- 📫 How to reach me: https://www.linkedin.com/in/ricardopepearocha/ or by email: ricardopepearocha@gmail.com